EVNex review

 • Evnex E2 single-phase EV charger - up to 7.4kW

-It’s a smart charger, which means it can charge an EV using only power from rooftop solar.
+It’s a smart charger, which means it can charge an EV using only surplus power from rooftop solar.

 Power Output

-The Evnex E2 can supply up to 7.4kW to an EV, which is the maximum output of a single-phase EV charger under normal conditions.
+The Evnex E2 can supply up to 7.4kW to an EV, which is the maximum for a single-phase EV charger under normal conditions.
 There are always some losses when charging an EV, but even including them, 7.4kW is enough to fully charge a 50kWh battery pack from empty to full in around 8 hours.
 For most EVs it will provide over 40km of range per hour of charging.

 Most homes only have single-phase power and so can only install a single-phase EV charger.
 A three-phase EV charger can provide up to 22kW, but few EVs can accept that much.
 For this reason, it’s not unusual for single-phase chargers to be installed on properties with three-phase power.